Kaiser784/HTB-Writeups/Challenges/Web/Emdee_5_for_life/README.md

 I googled for some time on what to use and found that BeautifulSoup library was the best and easiest to strip html.

-We understood how to get string from yhe HTML page let's see how to submit it.
+We understood how to get string from the HTML page let's see how to submit it.

 For this fireup BurpSuite and click on submit to see what data is being sent.